jexuswebserver/vscode-iis/README.md

 * Detect and launch Jexus Manager to enable the opened project on IIS/IIS Express web server.
 * Multiple folders/workspace is fully supported.
 * Full access to most IIS/IIS Express configuration options.
+* ASP.NET/ASP.NET Core/Blazor projects are fully supported.
+* PHP support can be enabled manually.
+* Node.js, Python, Ruby, and Go support can be enabled by adding HttpPlatformHandler to IIS Express.
+* CORS support can be enabled by [adding IIS CORS module to IIS Express](https://github.com/lextm/iisexpress-cors).

 To learn more about Jexus Manager, you can visit [its documentation site](https://docs.jexusmanager.com/index.html).